Naranbataar/MaSH/README.md

-# MaSH - A minimalistic Discord toolset made in Bash
+# MaSH - A minimalistic Discord API wrapper made in Bash
 MaSh is a set of scripts made in Bash to make possible to
 write Discord Bots on pure Shell Script

 ## Features
-- Unbloated, stable and minimalistic
+- Unbloated stable and minimalistic
 - Follows the Unix Philosophy
 - Universal, scripts of any language can
 interact using the standart input/output
-- Implements the entire Discord API
+- Wraps the entire REST API
+- Efficient rate limiting [TODO]
 - Voice Support [TODO]

 ## Requirements